 Mitral or tricuspid position

-If patients have thromboembolism despite an adequate INR, consider adding low-dose aspirin (75 to 100 mg orally once a day).
+If patients have thromboembolism despite an adequate INR, consider adding low-dose aspirin.

-When VKA treatment is interrupted, bridging with unfractionated or low molecular weight heparin is indicated, except in patients with a bileaflet (mechanical) aortic valve replacement and no other risk factors for thrombosis (previous thromboembolism, atrial fibrillation, LVEF < 35%, > 1 mechanical valve— 1 Treatment reference Any heart valve can become stenotic or insufficient (also termed regurgitant or incompetent), causing hemodynamic changes long before symptoms.
-Most often, valvular stenosis or insufficiency... read more ).
+When VKA treatment is interrupted, bridging with unfractionated or low molecular weight heparin is indicated, except in patients with a bileaflet (mechanical) aortic valve replacement and no other risk factors for thrombosis (previous thromboembolism, atrial fibrillation, LVEF < 35%, > 1 mechanical valve— 1 Treatment reference Any heart valve can become stenotic or insufficient (also termed regurgitant or incompetent), causing hemodynamic changes long before symptoms occur.
+Depending on which valve is involved, the... read more ).